- Public Works

-- Conversion of all traffic lights to LED
+- Converted of all traffic lights to LED

 - Instituted a state-of-the-art snow plow monitoring system that provides real-time data showing the location and speed of the plow, whether the sander is on or off, and if the plow is in operation on county roads.

-- Merrick Ave.
-Bike Path along Eisenhower Park
+- Created Merrick Avenue Bike Path along Eisenhower Park

-- Producing solar energy at Cedar Creek Wastewater Treatment Plant
+- Began Producing solar energy at Cedar Creek Wastewater Treatment Plant

-- Ability to report potholes through the Nassau Now App
+- Added the ability to report potholes through the Nassau Now App

 POST SANDY PROJECTS